-2022 focus areas Performance commentary Performa objective nst Below Met Above Improve time to first decision for home loans in Australia Progress made on our home loan processing challenges in Australia - with median time to first decision for Broker and Mobile Lending applications reduced from 7.4 days in 2021 to 3.4 days in 2022.
-However, we recognise more needs to be done in 2023 to deliver faster and more consistent application response times for our customers.
-Embed customer digital innovation propositions Manage My Money: ANZ Plus was launched in July 2022 and is now available in the Apple and Android app stores.
-Post a low key start, momentum improved towards the end of 2022 as marketing and Branch activity commenced.
-Buy and Own a Home: Good progress made in delivering the supporting software. • Strengthen and sustain complaints management practices AU: All actions arising from ASIC's 2019 review and 2021 regulatory changes completed, with a continuous improvement approach from 2023 (focusing on complaint capture at frontline, quality and fairness of complaint management, and the use of complaint data).
-NZ: Complaint numbers consistent over 2022, however problem resolution satisfaction declined.
-Service complaints due to wait times (in both the Fraud and Online Store teams) increased, as volumes elevated in a challenging resourcing environment. • Accelerate platforms, markets and sustainability strategies within Institutional Platforms: Strong progress on Platforms as a service including digital assets: AUD/NZD clearing services is a key pillar with continued customer onboarding and implementation of SWIFT Global Payments Invitation (GPI).
-Our Platform propositions (Agency, Clearing and Cash Management) continued to deliver high returns.
-Successful proof of concepts with our A\$DC Stablecoin, including tokenised carbon trading in the digital assets space.
-Markets: Commencement of in-house US Private Placements resulting in delivery of additional revenue. • Sustainability: Strong progress on delivering multi-billion dollar sustainable financing, with continued customer recognition for delivering sustainability solutions: Established a strategic partnership with Pollination, while commencing Project Wheatbelt (carbon farming and community regeneration).
-Strengthen position as a leading Sustainability bank Peter Lee2 #1 Lead Sustainability Provider for Australia and New Zealand and Kanga News Global Coverage House of the Year - Sustainability and Australian Sustainability Debt House of Year. • interact with T&C services and systems.
+Performance against 2022 focus areas Performance commentary objectives Below Met Above Improve time to first • Progress made on our home loan processing challenges in Australia - with median time decision for home to first decision for Broker and Mobile Lending applications reduced from 7.4 days in 2021 loans in Australia to 3.4 days in 2022. • However, we recognise more needs to be done in 2023 to deliver faster and more consistent application response times for our customers. • Manage My Money: ANZ Plus was launched in July 2022 and is now available in the Apple Embed customer digital innovation and Android app stores.
+Post a low key start, momentum improved towards the end of 2022 propositions as marketing and Branch activity commenced. • Buy and Own a Home: Good progress made in delivering the supporting software.
+Strengthen and • AU: All actions arising from ASIC's 2019 review and 2021 regulatory changes completed, with sustain complaints a continuous improvement approach from 2023 (focusing on complaint capture at frontline, management quality and fairness of complaint management, and the use of complaint data). practices NZ: Complaint numbers consistent over 2022, however problem resolution satisfaction declined.
+Service complaints due to wait times (in both the Fraud and Online Store teams) increased, as volumes elevated in a challenging resourcing environment.
+Accelerate platforms, • Platforms: Strong progress on Platforms as a service including digital assets: AUD/NZD markets and clearing services is a key pillar with continued customer onboarding and implementation sustainability of SWIFT Global Payments Invitation (GPI).
+Our Platform propositions (Agency, Clearing and strategies within Cash Management) continued to deliver high returns.
+Successful proof of concepts with Institutional our A\$DC Stablecoin, including tokenised carbon trading in the digital assets space. • Markets: Commencement of in-house US Private Placements resulting in delivery of additional revenue.
+Sustainability: Strong progress on delivering multi-billion dollar sustainable financing, with continued customer recognition for delivering sustainability solutions: Established a strategic partnership with Pollination, while commencing Project Wheatbelt (carbon farming and community regeneration).
+Strengthen position • Peter Lee2 #1 Lead Sustainability Provider for Australia and New Zealand and Kanga News as a leading